-\begin{remark} \begin{enumerate}[(a)] \item Notice that the fact that each CPC-equivalence class contains precisely one valid matrix constitutes a result of the \textit{Cycle Lemma}-type.
-The classical Cycle Lemma~\cite{Dvoretzky-Motzkin:1947} determines bounds on the number $N$ of those cyclic permutations of a given $\{0,1\}$-sequence that satisfy the property: in each prefix, we have $\# 1 - \alpha \cdot \# 0>0$ (or $\# 1 - \alpha \cdot \# 0 \geq 0$) for a fixed number $\alpha$, where $\# 0$ and $\# 1$ denote the number of zeros and ones in the prefix, respectively.
-In many special cases, one has $N=1$.
-It is also possible to interpret such results in terms of lattice paths, where the property translates to some version of non-negativity of a path.
-In our case, a matrix $A \in \MA^k_{n}$ is valid if and only if the sequence of its entries, extracted from $A$ column-by-column, satisfies the following property: in each prefix \textit{that contains at least one $1$}, we have $k + (k\cdot\#1 - \#0) \geq k+1$ (see Figure~\ref{fig:ma2pa1}), which is equivalent to $k\cdot\#1 - \#0 > 0$.
-Thus, our result can be rephrased as follows: Consider a sequence of $n+1$ many $1$'s and $kn-1$ many $0$'s, and consider its partition into $n$ consecutive blocks of $k+1$ entries.
-There is precisely one cyclic permutation \textit{of the blocks} that satisfies this property (and consequently, $k+1$ cyclic permutations of the sequence).
-To summarize, the difference between our result and the classical Cycle Lemma is that in our case (1) the property holds \textit{with delay} (meaning that the prefix has to contain at least one 1), and (2) we cyclically permute \textit{blocks}. \item Recall that for the number of elevated $k_0$-Dyck paths we also have the summation formula $\sum_{j=0}^{k-1}C_{n,j}$, where the term $C_{n,j}$ enumerates elevated $k_0$-Dyck paths of elevation $j$ ($0 \leq j \leq k-1$), or equivalently, $k_j$-Dyck paths (see Corollary~\ref{cor:1-marked-elevated}).
+\begin{remark} \begin{enumerate}[(a)] \item The claim that each CPC-equivalence class contains precisely one valid matrix is a \textit{Cycle Lemma}-type result.
+The classical Cycle Lemma~\cite{Dvoretzky-Motzkin:1947} determines bounds on the number $N$ of those cyclic permutations of a given $\{0,1\}$-sequence that satisfy the property: In each prefix, we have $\# 1 - \alpha \cdot \# 0>0$ (or $\# 1 - \alpha \cdot \# 0 \geq 0$) for a fixed number $\alpha$, where $\# 0$ and $\# 1$ denote the number of zeros and ones in the prefix, respectively.
+It is possible to interpret such results in terms of lattice paths, where the inequality translates to some version of non-negativity of a path.
+In our case the condition is that the sequence (extracted from $A$ column-by-column) is such that in each prefix \textit{that contains at least one $1$}, we have $k + (k\cdot\#1 - \#0) \geq k+1$ (see Figure~\ref{fig:ma2pa1}), or, equivalently, $k\cdot\#1 - \#0 > 0$.
+So, if we have a sequence of $n+1$ many $1$'s and $kn-1$ many $0$'s, and partition it into $n$ consecutive blocks of $k+1$ entries, then there is precisely one cyclic permutation \textit{of the blocks} that satisfies the property above.
+To summarize, the difference between our result and the classical Cycle Lemma is that in our case (1) the property holds \textit{with delay} (meaning that the prefix has to contain at least one 1), and (2) we cyclically permute \textit{blocks}. \item Recall that for the number of elevated $k_0$-Dyck paths we also have the formula $\sum_{j=0}^{k-1}C_{n,j}$, where $C_{n,j}$ enumerates elevated $k_0$-Dyck paths of elevation $j$ ($0 \leq j \leq k-1$), or equivalently, $k_j$-Dyck paths (see Corollary~\ref{cor:1-marked-elevated}).
 In our bijection between elevated $k_0$-Dyck paths and valid binary matrices, the elevation of a path corresponds to $k$ minus the position of the first $1$ in the matrix (converting it into a sequence as above).
-This yields a formula for valid matrices with fixed position of the first $1$. \item Specifically considering the case of $k = 1$, we observe that the equivalence classes contained in $\overline\MA^1_n$ are in bijection with $\EL_{n}^{1}$ -- which, in this case, are ``classical'' Dyck paths of length $2n$.
-These are, of course, enumerated by Catalan numbers (see entry \OEIS{A000108} in the OEIS), which means that we have found yet another combinatorial object enumerated by Catalan numbers.
+This yields a formula for valid matrices with fixed position of the first $1$. \item For $k = 1$, the CPC-equivalence classes are in bijection with paths from $\EL_{n}^{1}$, which are just classical Dyck paths of length $2n$, and, thus, enumerated by Catalan numbers (see \OEIS{A000108} in the OEIS).
+This means that we have found yet another combinatorial family enumerated by Catalan numbers.
 To the best of our knowledge, this interpretation has not been mentioned before in literature. \end{enumerate} \end{remark} \begin{corollary}[\textbf{New interpretation of Catalan numbers}] The family of equivalence classes of binary $2\times n$-matrices with $n+1$ many 1's, where two matrices are equivalent if they can be obtained from each other by a cyclic permutation of columns, is enumerated by the $n$-th Catalan number $C_{n}$. \end{corollary}